AnaLopezMurillo/UNC-IGEM-Wiki/README.md

-# Team Example 2022 Wiki
+# Team Example 2022 Wiki - Edited

+Unofficial - this is just a test for iGEM at UNC's wiki for 2023

 This repository **MUST** contain all coding assets to generate your team's wiki (HTML, CSS, JavaScript, TypeScript, Python, etc).